kennly/js-design-pattern/pattern2017.md

 #### ES Modules

-1. IIFE(), Use Strict. -> No more IFFE, no more strict mode. evertime when you use .js file, its a module
+1. IIFE(), Use Strict.

+* No more IFFE, no more strict mode. evertime when you use .js file, its a module.

 2. Use Imports/ exports

+* Import creates Immutable Bindings